ArchGalileu/pessoal2018/content/page/bilhetes.en.md

 ---
 ![](/images/viralagenda.png)

-You can purchase tickets on the calendar below or at [MMipo - Museu da Misericórdia do Porto](https://www.mmipo.pt/)
+You can purchase tickets online on the calendar below or in person at the ticket office of [MMipo - Museu da Misericórdia do Porto](https://www.mmipo.pt/)

 We accept, in addition to cards and transfers, online payments in ![Bitcoin by Lightning Network](/images/bitcoinsmall.png)